 Entry-Level Driver Training (ELDT)

 Entry-Level Driver Training (ELDT) is a set of Federal Motor Carrier Safety Administration (FMCSA) minimum training standards for commercial driver license (CDL) holders and applicants.
-ELDT is required for drivers applying the first time for a Class A or Class B CDL; upgrading an existing CDL (Class B CDL to Class A CDL); or adding the following endorsements: hazardous materials (H), passenger (P), or school bus (S).
+ELDT is required for drivers applying the first time for a Class A or Class B CDL; upgrading an existing CDL (Class B CDL to Class A CDL, or Class C CDL to Class A or B CDL); or adding the following endorsements: hazardous materials (H), passenger (P), or school bus (S).

-Effective February 7, 2022, training providers will be required to upload driver training certification to the Training Provider Registry, and the Iowa DOT will be required to confirm driver applicants have met the ELDT requirements prior to administering CDL tests.
+Training providers are required to upload driver training certification to the Training Provider Registry, and the Iowa DOT is required to confirm driver applicants have met the ELDT requirements prior to administering CDL tests.

 ELDT is a FMCSA program and is not administered by the Iowa DOT.
 For more information please select the link below or call the FMCSA information line at 1-800-832-5660 or the FMCSA Iowa Field Office at 515-233-7400.

-FMCSA has released a video to help answers questions on which driver’s are required to take entry-level driver training.
+FMCSA has released a video to help answer questions on which drivers are required to take entry-level driver training.
 View the FMCSA video

 Did you know you could receive financial assistance for CDL training?